THOMASELOVE/431-classes-2023/class09/README.md

 ## Announcements

-1. There is a Minute Paper after Class 9, due tomorrow (Wednesday 2023-09-27) at Noon. **Link to come**.
+1. There is a [Minute Paper after Class 9](https://bit.ly/431-2023-minute-9), due tomorrow (Wednesday 2023-09-27) at Noon.
+The link is <https://bit.ly/431-2023-minute-9>.
+2. Grades and Feedback on Lab 2 are now available in the 431 Grades Roster on our Shared Drive.
-2. Results of the Favorite Movies Breakout Activity from Class 08 [can be found here](https://github.com/THOMASELOVE/431-classes-2023/blob/main/movies/breakout1_results.md).
+3. Results of the Favorite Movies Breakout Activity from Class 08 [can be found here](https://github.com/THOMASELOVE/431-classes-2023/blob/main/movies/breakout1_results.md).

 ## One Last Thing